 Seeding Depth: Assuming good seed quality (over 85% germination), a maximum depth of 3 inches in dry soil is sufficient.
 Under good moisture conditions, 1.5" depth is ideal and there is no need to plant shallower unless the seed has very poor vigor.
-Planting shallower than 1.5" will increase the risk of Valor herbicide injury and inoculant failure in marginal soil moisture.
+Planting shallower than 1.5" will increase the risk of Valor injury and inoculants failure in marginal soil moisture.

-Row Spacing: Conventional row spacing is 36 - 38" and 7" on 36-38" centers for twinrows.
-For twin rows, GPS guidance is recommended to allow successful planting.
+Row Spacing: Conventional row spacing is 36 - 38" and 7" on 36-38" centers for twin-rows.
+For twin rows, GPS guidance is recommended to allow successful stands.
 On each twin row plant 3 seed per row ft.